elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+# 8.0

+ - There is a new resource pack structure that uses custom model data instead of damage values.
+   - If you need to use a resource pack with damage values but are using the builtin configs, you can add `legacy_icons_enabled: true` to your config.yml
+   - If you have been using Magic's RP combined with your own, I will try to provide a script to combine it with the new RP instead if you want to move forward
+ - The Magic Sword recipe name has changed from `battle` to `magicsword`.
+   This is important if you've disabled the recipe, please update your crafting.yml!

 # 7.9.7

  - Engineering magic has been moved out of the survival configs and into a separate example.